-A months’ long siege wreaks the craft industries in Indian occupied Kashmir
+A months’ long siege wreaks the craft industries in Kashmir

 On a cold December morning, Arshid is busy doing talim, a series of hieroglyphic patterns written on paper, which someone in the group reads out loud to guide the fellow workers on the handloom.
 It’s been just two months since Arshid and his associates returned back to work after being locked up at home on 5 August 2019.

-“I couldn’t get out of my house for two consecutive months,” said Arshid Ahmed Sheikh, 36, a carpet weaver who works in a workshop in Rainawari area of Srinagar, Indian occupied Kashmir.
+“I couldn’t get out of my house for two consecutive months,” said Arshid Ahmed Sheikh, 36, a carpet weaver who works in a workshop in Rainawari area of Srinagar, Kashmir.

 On 5 August, the ruling Indian Hindu nationalist party, the Bhartiya Janata Party (BJP), introduced a resolution in India’s upper house of the Parliament, the Rajya Sabha, seeking the revocation of Article 370 and Article 35A of the Indian Constitution that guaranteed the autonomy of the Muslim-majority state of Jammu and Kashmir (J&K).
 The BJP also presented the J&K Redistribution Bill, which recommended depriving the region of its statehood and its division into two Union Territories, J&K and Ladakh.
 The resolution and the Bill were immediately passed in the Parliament.
 Fearing public protest against the move, Modi’s regime had beforehand deployed additional tens of thousands of Indian troops in Kashmir, already the world’s highest militarized zone, and arranged for an emergency evacuation from the Valley of Amarnath Yatra pilgrims, tourists and other non-residents.